eliabieri/wg_display/docs/project_report.md

 The problem was, that our solution was "too hacked together".
 There was no way to configure it to the user's needs.
-We also had occasional problems with the software crashing, which was not very user friendly.
+We also had occasional problems with the software crashing, which was hard to debug.

-That's how I got the idea of a complete rewrite of the software.
+That's how the idea of a complete rewrite of the software arose.
 The need for such a display was clearly validated over the years and we had enough time to determine the shortcomings of the previous solution.
 The new software should be more robust, easier to configure and better documented.